exercism/v3/languages/java/exercises/concept/chars/.docs/instructions.md

 In this exercise you will implement a partial set of utility routines to help a developer clean up identifier names.

-In the 4 tasks you will gradually build up the routine `Clean` A valid identifier comprises zero or more letters and underscores.
+In the 4 tasks you will gradually build up the routine `clean` A valid identifier comprises zero or more letters and underscores.

 In all cases the input string is guaranteed to be non-null.
 Note that the `clean` method should treat an empty string as valid.